France's Hollande nods to right on immigration, veils

 The Harris Interactive survey found that of those voters who backed centrist Francois Bayrou in round one, 41 percent would back Hollande on May 6 and 36 percent would back Sarkozy.

-Bayrou, who won 9.1 percent in the first round, has not yet endorsed either rival.
-Hollande and Sarkozy have written to him and Hollande said he saw common ground on education, social issues and public finances.
+Bayrou, who won 9.1 percent in the first round, has not yet said which, if either, of the two rivals he will endorse.
+Hollande said he had written to him and saw common ground on education, social issues and public finances.

+Melenchon has refused to campaign with Hollande, however.
+He has turned down an invitation to appear at an Hollande rally on Sunday and plans separate events ahead of the vote, campaign aide Clementine Autain told the weekly Le Journal du Dimanche.

-(Reporting By Alexandria Sage, Brian Love, Elizabeth Pineau, Emmanuel Jarry and Leigh Thomas; Writing by Alexandria Sage and Leigh Thomas; Editing by Catherine Bremer, Paul Taylor and Peter Graff)
+(Reporting By Alexandria Sage, Brian Love, Elizabeth Pineau and Leigh Thomas; Writing by Alexandria Sage; Editing by Catherine Bremer, Paul Taylor and Peter Graff)